alexrudy/alexrudy.org/about.markdown

 ---

 Hi!
 I'm Alexander Rudy.
 I'm a Data Scientist at [bitly][].
-I use the traffic flowing through bit.ly to understand conversations on the internet.
+I use the traffic flowing through [bitly][] to understand conversations on the internet.
 [Bitly][bitly] has been around the internet since 2008, when it rose to fame as the default link shortner for Twitter.
 Now, [bitly][] sees a huge amount traffic from all over the web.
 I'm levearging that data, using [bitly][] to learn from an internet you can see across.

 I approach and model the world scientifically – I try to understand the why as well as the how.
 The modeling I do is not about just shoving everything into the black box.
 I try to embody the scientist -- where models represent our